yazi-rs/yazi-rs.github.io/docs/faq.md

 TL;DR: Use a flavor for Yazi, https://github.com/yazi-rs/flavors

 This might be a bug in kitty (or feature?
 I don't know).
-In kitty, you have to add a style to file list items (like foreground color) to make the icons match the text size.
-However, Yazi's default theme can't add that color, because it can't predict whether the user's terminal has a white background with black text, or a black background with white text.
+In kitty, you have to add a style to file list items (such as a foreground color) to make the icons match the text size.
+However, Yazi's default theme can't add that color, because it can't predict whether the user's terminal has a white background with black text or a black background with white text.

 So it inherits the default terminal font color.
-This causes the icon size issue, and I've only found this problem in kitty - other terminals don't have it.
-Therefore, please use a Yazi flavor for the kitty terminal.
+This causes the icon size issue, and this problem has only been observed in kitty.
+Therefore, please use a Yazi flavor with kitty.

 ## How to troubleshoot terminal response timeout errors? {#trt}